Who is responsible for the Adventure Park area?

 What about a segregated area in the lake for dogs to swim?

 This question was discussed at length with the OAH Board and it was confirmed that the current Rules and Regulations for dogs in the lake stand.
-No dogs will not be allowed to swim in the lake or be on the beach areas.
+No dogs will not be allowed to swim in the lake or be on the beach areas, including being on paddle board or kayaks.

 What is the Social Membership and what does it include?